nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/application_design.rst

   Converts the read data into a form and returns the form.

   Item reader is an interface specified by JSR352.
-  For this reason, see `JSR352 Specification(external site, English) <https://jcp.org/en/jsr/detail?id=352>`_  for details of the implementation method.
+  For this reason, see `JSR352 Specification(external site) <https://jcp.org/en/jsr/detail?id=352>`_  for details of the implementation method.

 Item processor (ItemProcessor class)
   Executes the business logic based on the data read by the item reader to generate the data to be output.